LDraw Primitives Reference

 Technic connector primitives

 These primitives are used to contruct technic connector pegs.
-They are orientated with the technic axle hole along the {y} axis and should not be scaled.
+They are orientated with the technic axle hole along the {y} axis and must not be scaled.

 connect.dat